amyxg/CTS285/m2t1/README.md

  TODO: write a Flask app that does something useful!

  to start:
- - flask -- debug --app hello run
+ - flask --debug --app hello run